-Roofing including roof space I was not able to inspect the roof space as the access hatch is within the first floor property.
+Roofing including roof space I was able to inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with fibreboard sarking material.
+Insulation material is laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC and cast iron materials consisting of half-round gutters feeding round downpipes.
+Rainwater units are of cast iron materials consisting of half round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of brick cavity construction with an external finish of render.
+The outer walls appear to be of cavity brick construction with a rendered external finish.
 A damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
 There are sub-floor ventilators to lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and external doors are of uPVC double glazed type.
 External decorations Visually inspected.
-External decoration is generally of low maintenance material.
-Conservatories / porches None noted.
-Communal areas None noted.
-Garages and permanent outbuildings None noted.
+External decoration has a painted finish where appropriate.
+Conservatories / porches None.
+Communal areas None.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property which are assumed to be communal.
-These are generally laid out in grass, concrete paving and gravel chips.
-The garden grounds are enclosed by a timber boundary fence.
+There are garden grounds to the front, side and rear of the property.
+These are laid to lawn, bedding and paving.
+There is a tarmac/chipped driveway to the side of the property.
+Boundary divisions are marked by timber/metal fencing and brick walls.

-A Ceilings Visually inspected from floor level.
-Ceilings are assumed to be of lath and plaster materials.
-There are PVC finishes in the bathroom.
+Ceilings Visually inspected from floor level.
+3 Ceilings are assumed to be of plasterboard material.
+There are textured plaster and PVC finishes.
+There are textured plaster and 1 vo limitines.
 Internal walls Visually inspected from floor level.
-The state of the s Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly of masonry construction finished in plaster and partly of timber stud finished in plasterboard.
-Floors including sub floors Flooring is predominantly of suspended timber construction with other areas of concrete construction.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Internal walls are of timber stud construction finished in plasterboard.
+There are tiled finishes.
+Floors including sub floors Flooring is of suspended timber construction.
 I was unable to inspect the sub-floor area due to the lack of a suitable access hatch.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors some incorporating glazed panels.
+Internal joinery is of timber and there are timber internal doors.
 The kitchen contains a range of floor and wall mounted storage units and worktops.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Any original fireplaces have been removed in the past.
-Internal decorations Visually inspected.
-Internal decorative finishes are generally papered and painted.
-Cellars None noted.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+There is a chimney breast within the lounge.
+The original fireplace has been removed and boarded over in the past. , Internal decorations Visually inspected.
+Internal decorative finishes are generally papered or painted.
+Cellars None.
+Electricity Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 The electrical switchgear is located in a cupboard within the hallway.